TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 - The flow from the phs to the balance (`phs,balance`) represents the discharge of the `phs`.
 This flow has a variable resolution of two blocks from hour 1 to 4 (i.e., `1:4`) and from hour 5 to 6 (i.e., `5:6`), which differs from the one defined for the charging flow from the `wind` asset.
 - The `demand` consumption has hourly input data with one connection to the `balance` hub:
   - The flow from the balance hub to the demand (`balance,demand`) has a uniform resolution of three hours; therefore, it has two blocks, one from hour 1 to 3 (i.e., `1:3`) and the other from hour 4 to 6 (i.e., `4:6`).
 - The `balance` hub integrates all the different assets with their different resolutions.
 The lowest resolution of all connections determines the balance equation for this asset.
 Therefore, the resulting resolution is into two blocks, one from hour 1 to 4 (i.e., `1:4`) and the other from hour 5 to 6 (i.e., `5:6`).
+Notice that the resulting resolution comes from using the function [`compute_rp_partition`](@ref), which applies a `:greedy` forward strategy to obtain the lowest resolution of all connecting assets.
+It is possible that other strategies, such as the backward strategy, could be helpful.
+However, these are outside the current scope of the model and may be the subject of future research.

 > **Note:**
 > This example demonstrates that different time resolutions can be assigned to each asset and flow in the model.
 Additionally, the resolutions do not need to be uniform and can vary throughout the horizon.